Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

   - after, the trigger is executed after the event is applied to the database.
 It is the most common mode and it is suitable for many applications.
 - granularity
   - for each statement, the trigger is considered only once per activating statement, independently from the number of tuples affected by the change.
 The modification are stored in two transition tables `old table` and ` new table` containing the old and the new values of all the affected rows.
-  - for each row, the trigger is considered once for each tupleaffected by the activating statement.
+  - for each row, the trigger is considered once for each tuple affected by the activating statement.
 Easier to write but can be less efficient.
 The modifications are stored in two transition variables `old` and `new` that represent the prior and following value of the row that is being considered.

 If there are several triggers associated with the same event the SQL standard prescribes the following execution policy
 | BEFORE | EVENT | AFTER |